waters breaking in pregnancy

 When a mother’s waters break in a movie, it’s usually a dramatic scene as she rushes to hospital before the baby pops out.
 In real life, it may not be so dramatic.
 You might only experience a slow trickle of water, or your baby may take their time coming into the world.

 Read this guide to find out the signs that your waters are breaking, how long you to deliver after your waters break, and other helpful tips.
 Remember, your midwife and maternity unit are at hand to support you through this important time.
+As you prepare for labour, tools like the Pampers Club App can help you track your pregnancy and get personalised support, alongside advice from your midwife.

 What Happens When Your Waters Break?

+During pregnancy, your baby is surrounded by a bag of fluid called the amniotic sac, which cushions and protects your baby from infection.
+Amniotic fluid also helps your baby's lungs, digestive system, muscles and bones to develop.
 At the start of labour, later during labour or, in some cases, before labour starts, the membranes of the sac break and the amniotic fluid drains out through your vagina.
-This is referred to as your ‘waters breaking’.
+This is referred to as your 'waters breaking in pregnancy'.
 It is often one of the early signs of labour.

 If you suspect your waters have broken, make a note of the time.
 You may also want to time your contractions if you’ve started having them.